Army Reserve Officers' Training Corps: Color guard

 A color guard is responsible for posting the colors for ceremonial events (football games, dining ins and dining outs, military balls and commencements), as well as cannon detail at football games, in order to show honor towards flag and country.

 Military ball

 These formal social events are designed to allow cadets to experience the type of social gathering and military etiquette they can expect as future commissioned officers.
-Cadets are encouraged to bring spouses/dates.
+Cadets are encouraged to bring spouses or dates.
 Many dignitaries are invited, including the school president, certain university officials and representatives of veterans' societies, parents and relatives.

 Organization

 ROTC is composed of eight brigades which command 273 ROTC units, referred to as battalions (though these units are typically much smaller than regular army battalions).
 The brigades command ROTC units throughout different regions of the country: